-Anne Ades, MD, is an attending neonatologist, Medical Co-Director of the Special Delivery Unit Neonatal Service, Director of Neonatal Education Simulation and Medical Co-Director of the Center for Simulation, Advanced Education and Innovation at Children’s Hospital of Philadelphia (CHOP).
+Anne Ades, MD, MSEd is an attending neonatologist, Medical Co-Director of the Special Delivery Unit Neonatal Service, Director of Neonatal Education Simulation and Medical Co-Director of the Center for Simulation, Advanced Education and Innovation at Children’s Hospital of Philadelphia (CHOP).
 Dr. Ades is very involved in developing interprofessional educational programs in the NICU at CHOP.
 She has specific expertise in simulation based medical education.
 These activities include both “mock codes” with patient simulators and “code-debriefing” sessions.
 She is not only interested in implementing new strategies to enhance learning but also how to help others become better teachers.

 Dr. Ades also has interests in the delivery room management and resuscitation of newborns with prenatally diagnosed congenital anomalies; in improving intubation success and safety of neonatal intubation; and in neonates and infants who need resuscitation in the NICU.

 Dr. Ades serves as attending neonatologist at CHOP and the Hospital of the University of Pennsylvania.
 She is an NRP instructor and helps to coordinate the NRP courses at CHOP.
 Dr. Ades also previously served as associate medical director of the neonatal/infant intensive care unit at CHOP.

 Dr. Ades received her medical degree from Tufts University School of Medicine, Boston, MA.
 She completed her pediatric residency and neonatal fellowship at Children’s National Medical Center, Washington DC.